 History

-The church was built around 1260.
-It served as a parish temple for the nearby towns of Likava and Lisková, as the village of Martinček was founded at the church until several centuries later.
-Around 1320, the entire interior was decorated with valuable frescoes.
-They were destroyed in the seventeenth century, because this object was used by Protestants.
-Subsequent changes were made in the 18th and in the second half of the 19th century.
-Then, new windows were installed on the south side of the nave and presbytery, and the building was reinforced with buttresses.
-The last renovation took place in the years 1993 – 1998, and then in the years 1999-2002 and in 2006, when the frescoes were discovered and their restaurant was completed.
+Church of St. Martin was probably built around 1260.
+It served as a parish building for the nearby settlements of Likava and Lisková, as the village of Martinček was founded by the church only a few centuries later.
+The first information of it was recorded in documents in 1332, when the parish priest Šimon was mentioned.
+Around 1320, the interior of the church was decorated with figural paintings.
+They were painted over in the 17th century, because the church was then used by Protestants.
+Further changes were made in the 18th century in the Baroque style and in the second half of the 19th century, when neo-gothic furnishings were purchased.
+The windows on the south side of the nave and chancel were also enlarged at that time, and the building was reinforced with buttresses.
+The last renovations took place in the years 1993 – 1998, then in the years 1999-2002 and in 2006, when the frescoes were discovered and restored.

 Architecture